-Figure 2.1.2 Branch structure of the graduate school 2007

-During the first funding phase of the Graduate School, structured PhD programmes were set up in the main areas of research of the university.
 Since its inauguration in 2007, the graduate school has acquired a substantial amount of additional external funding from both industry and institutions.
 Industry funding includes funding from major international companies.
-With the initial funding (start-up funding by the German governments) 32 scholarships for doctoral students were set up.
-External funding for 30 additional scholarships was brought in by members of the school.
-Thus the Graduate School now has over 60 students.
+In addition to the 32 scholarships for doctoral students funded from the start-up funding by the German governments, external funding for 30 additional scholarships was brought in by members of the school, resulting in over 60 students now being enrolled in the PhD programme of the graduate school.

-During the first phase, a high percentage of female students enrolled the new programmes.
-This success of the new programmes is attributed to the following facts.
-Traditionally the percentage of women in engineering PhD programmes has been very low in all European countries, but has been higher in medicine.
+A high percentage of female students is enrolled in the graduate school.
+We attribute this success of the new programmes to the following: While the percentage of women in engineering PhD programmes has traditionally been very low in all European countries, it is much higher in medicine.
 By setting up interdisciplinary programmes between medicine and engineering / informatics, female candidates were encouraged to join engineering projects.